Help With Grief

 Loss, and the grief we feel around it, are an inevitable part of the human experience.
 We lose people and things and we miss them.

-As a somatic therapist, I have worked with many people concerning their grief following a significant loss.
-Physicians and cognitive-behavioral (talk) therapists also refer clients to me for help with their grief when the work they have been doing together has hit a plateau or no longer seems to be helping.
+As a somatic therapist, I have worked with many people concerning their grief after a significant loss.
+Physicians and cognitive-behavioral (talk) therapists also refer clients to me for help with grief when the work they have been doing together either has hit a plateau or no longer seems to be helping.

 In these situations I generally find that the problem isn’t the client’s grief but their understandable resistance to grieving.

-Grieving is painful and can be unpleasant.
-Some clients are also afraid that if they grieve their loss fully they will lose the only remaining connection they can feel in regard to the person or other being or possession (such as a pet, a job, a home, or even an election) that they have lost.
-Their resistance can go on for months or even years, which can be quite draining and debilitating compared to letting go.
-It can also cause or aggravate existing health challenges.
+Grieving is painful and can be exhausting.
+Some clients are also afraid that if they grieve their loss fully they will lose the only remaining connection they still feel in regard to the person or other being or possession (such as a pet, a job, a home, or even an election) that they have lost.
+Their resistance can go on for months, or even years, which can be quite draining and debilitating compared to letting go.
+This lingering process can also cause or aggravate existing health challenges.

 The somatic work I do helps people let go—not of connection—but of the bodily tension or ‘holding on’ they are doing which doesn’t serve them and only delays the relief that comes from gently relaxing and letting go.